subhiksha-kodi/ANN---BREAST-CANCER-DATASET/README.md

 * Exploratory Data Analysis (EDA) on `data_extended.csv`
 * Data preprocessing & feature engineering
-* Model training/evaluation (if applied in the notebook)
+* Model training and evaluation (if applied in the notebook)
 * Interactive Streamlit web app to explore insights & visualizations

 ---